Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models: Non-locality in entanglement entropy

 where $v_j$ are the imaginary parts of the eigenvalues of $\Gamma_l$, which takes the block-Toeplitz form

 with $2\times 2$ block elements

 The $g_{r}$ represents the correlation which is defined as $g_{r}=\langle (c_{j}^{\dag}-c_{j})(c_{j+r}^{\dag}+c_{j+r}) \rangle$.

-Firstly, we consider the case with $N\in \text{odd}$ and $m\in \text{odd}$.
-Without loss of generality, we focus on the definite-parity ground state $c_0^\dag|\varphi^+\rangle$, which satisfies the translational symmetry, within the$2N$-fold degenerate ground-state manifold.
-Remarkably, all other degenerate ground states, for example the state $|\varphi^-\rangle$, exhibit identical entanglement properties.
+Firstly, we consider the case with $N\in \text{odd}$ and $m\in \text{odd}$ in infinitesimal but finite field.
+Without loss of generality, we focus on the definite-parity and momentum ground state $c_0^\dag|\varphi^+\rangle$, which satisfies the translational symmetry, within the $2N$-fold degenerate ground-state manifold.
+Remarkably, all other degenerate ground states which is definite-parity and momentum, for example the state $|\varphi^-\rangle$, exhibit identical entanglement properties and numerical validation is shown in Appendix.\ref{appendixss}.
 Therefore, the specific choice of ground state does not affect our conclusions.
-The elements of the correlation matrix $ \Gamma_l $ take the form,